 Stephanie Hewitt, LEP#3975

 Hi there and welcome to Learning Pathways!
-I'm Stephanie Hewitt, a Licensed Educational Psychologist who is passionate about working with students, their schools, and their families to help students be as successful as they can be on their learning pathway.
-I have been working with children for over 15 years and has been working as a school psychologist in public school districts for over 10 years.
+I'm Stephanie Hewitt, a Licensed Educational Psychologist who is passionate about working with students, their schools, and their families and believes there is a pathway to success for every learner.
+I have been working with children for over 15 years and working as a school psychologist for over 13 years.
 I'm pleased to bring those skills to my private practice, serving families directly.
-I specialize in testing for learning disabilities (including dyslexia, dysgraphia, and dyscalculia), Autism Spectrum Disorder, Attention-Deficit/Hyperactivity Disorder (ADHD), and other Emotional Disabilities including depression and anxiety.
+I specialize in testing for learning disabilities (including dyslexia, dysgraphia, and dyscalculia), Autism Spectrum Disorder, and Attention-Deficit/Hyperactivity Disorder (ADHD).

 If your child is struggling in school and you want to know why, what can be done to help, and if he or she is getting everything they need, please contact me.
 I provide a free 20-minute phone call to determine if I am a good fit for you and your needs.
 I'm also available to contract with school districts, private schools, and charter schools to help complete assessments if they are short-staffed or need additional help.